How To Drive A Car With Automatic Transmission

 This gear is used only when you don’t need to control the speed of your car, like for instance when you need to be parked for a short time or while your car is being towed or pushed by someone.

 The gears that are marked with the numbers 1, 2 and 3 are also known as lower gears.
-The way these gears work is in a sort or in an engine brake system when you’re trying to avoid using your regular brakes.
+The way these gears work is in an engine brake system when you’re trying to avoid using your regular brakes.
 People mostly use these when they’re going down a steep hill or when the brakes have stopped working for whatever reason.
 The 1st gear is, of course, the slowest one and should be used only when you need drive incredibly slowly.

 One more thing that’s important to know when you’re driving in these lower gears is that there is no need to stop your car when you’re shifting between them and “Drive”.